selinon/selinon/docs.source/storage.rst

 Database Connection Pool
 ########################

 Each Celery worker is trying to be efficient when it comes to number of connections to a database.
 There is held only one instance of `DataStorage` class per whole worker.
-This means that your database has to be concurrency-safe if you plan to run your Celery worker with concurrency level bigger than one.
+Selinon transparently takes care of concurrent-safety when calling methods of `DatStorage` if you plan to run your worker with concurrency level bigger than one.

 You can simply share connection across multiple `DataStorage` classes in inheritance hierarchy and reuse already defined connections.